 Post updated: October 17, 2013

-I read the transcript of her speech at the UN General Assembly and listened to her interviews and news stories and talks about her upcoming book and looking at all the limelight she’s getting, I am of the view that she is a smart and a courageous girl, with a drive to do something big for the country, like many of the girls and women in Pakistan.
-Here I will be presenting the reason, why she’s on the spotlight in the global media, and what’s the link between Malala and Drone business.
-Due to the advent of social media, it is rather easy to hear both side of the news, and not just the state version.
+I read the transcript of her speech at the UN General Assembly and listened to her interviews and news stories and talks about her upcoming book and looking at all the limelight she’s getting, I am of the view that she is a smart and a courageous girl, with a drive to do something big for the country, like many other Pakistani girls and women.
+Here I will be presenting the reason, why she’s on the spotlight in the global media.
+It’s dangerous today, if you only know the MSM version of an event.

 What does Investigative Journalists say about it:

 Some people think that Pakistani in general think negatively and doubt every news coming out of media.
-To tell you the truth, we’re living in Dark Ages, we stand less chance of understanding the conspiracies happening around the world and committed to us, let alone making one.
-We only get to understand, when western society, specially expert people with conscience, opens up and investigates about the events and share with the rest of the world.
-Pakistanis don’t particularly hate Malala as a person or her noble intention, but the western powers (US in particular and their drone sellers) and the connivance of Pakistani Government and Armed Forces.
+To tell you the truth, we’re living in Dark Ages, we stand less chance of understanding the conspiracies happening around the world and committed on us, then to make one.
+We only get to understand (the real truth), when western society, specially smart people with conscience, opens up and investigates about the events and share with rest of the world.
+Pakistanis don’t particularly hate Malala as a person or her noble intention, like every other considerate human around the world, feel sorry for her.
 Let’s read what others says about this:

 Newsweek: “One of the world’s biggest public relations firms, Edelman (whose clients include Microsoft, Starbucks), has a team working on her behalf while politicians, journalists and book publishers are making her into something of a global brand.”
 So, one of the reasons for her perfectly scripted speeches and interviews, as if coming from a 60 years-old political veteran.